 Related Reading: [Guide] How to Plan, Deploy and Launch a Successful Intranet

-A good dashboard should include great usability.
+A good dashboard should include understanding intranet usability and user experience.
 They can and do add to how employees engage with the intranet itself, so it pays to ensure that it’s not so complex as to put users off.
 When evaluating vendors, look carefully at how information is displayed and how easy it is to apply filters and perform other tasks through the dashboard interface.
+Consider intranet design guidelines and intranet design best practices.

 Responsive dashboards are also now available, so also ask yourself how mobility will fit into the equation.
 Does your organisation have a lot of workers in the field who might want to access a sales dashboard on a smartphone or tablet, perhaps?
 Or maybe a proportion of your workforce works from home – consider how the user is going to access the dashboard for the best chance of success.